kenoxa/beamwind/packages/beamwind/README.md

 > Components define a set of utility tokens that should be applied if the component token is used.

 Static components that are only a collection of utilities can be defined as strings.
-The following example allows to use `card` as a token (`cx('card')`) which will be expanded to `max-w-md mx-auto bg-white rounded-xl shadow-md overflow-hidden md:max-w-2xl`:
+The following example allows to use `card` as a token (`bw('card')`) which will be expanded to `max-w-md mx-auto bg-white rounded-xl shadow-md overflow-hidden md:max-w-2xl`:

 ```js
 import { setup } from 'beamwind'